Easy baked pike recipe. Learn how to cook fresh pike with vegetables and wine. The recipe includes instructions on how to scale the fish.

 Ingredients

-- You might be able to get it at the fishmonger's, but at least here, the only way I can get it is if somebody fishes it and gives it to me.
+Pike: Not the sort of fish you could easily buy in the supermarket.
+You might be able to get it at the fishmonger's, but at least here, the only way I can get it is if somebody fishes it and gives it to me.
 That's how I got my hands on this fish.

-- It was a rather large one, about 40-50 cm/ 15-20 inches long.
+It was a rather large one, about 40-50 cm/ 15-20 inches long.
+It was gutted (Thank God!) but not scaled.

-How to Scale a Fresh Pike
+How to scale a fresh pike?

-I did have to google to be sure about the right way of scaling a fish and I think I found a very easy method or at least one that worked perfectly for me.
+I did have to google to be sure about the right way of scaling a fish, and I think I found a very easy method or at least one that worked perfectly for me.

 - Submerge the pike for only a few seconds into the hot water before beginning to scale it.